Grand Teton is a favorite vacation spot for us, and we visit at least once a year.

 Best Time to Visit

-The best time to plan a Grand Teton vacation is between Mid-May and late-September, when all of the park’s visitor centers, hiking trails, and roads are open and accessible to the public.
+The best time to plan a Grand Teton vacation is between mid-May and late-September – the fall colors are amazing!
+During this time all of the park’s visitor centers, hiking trails, and roads are open and accessible to the public.

 In contrast, winter and spring, between November and April, the harsh Wyoming winter rolls into the area and forces many roads and facilities to either shut down for the season, or have reduced hours of operation, as a result of high levels of snowfall.

 If you plan to visit Grand Teton National Park during the winter, be sure to check the Park’s alerts and current conditions page for the most up to date information on the park’s weather conditions and closures.

 Grand Teton National Park is open to visitors twenty-four hours a day, 365 days a year.